 Joshua is a frequent speaker at ABA Tax Section, NY State Bar Tax Section, Practicing Law Institute and Federal Bar Association tax meetings and conferences.

-Mr. Odintz focuses on tax controversy and tax policy matters.
-He advises clients on domestic and international tax controversy matters from audit and administrative appeals through litigation.
-He has handled cases involving transfer pricing, tax accounting, privilege and work product, among others.
+Joshua focuses on tax policy, tax controversy, and withholding tax matters.
+He advises clients on domestic and international tax controversy matters at all phases, from audit and administrative appeals through litigation.
+He has handled cases involving transfer pricing, section 199, research credit, tax accounting, privilege and work product, among others.

 Representative Legal Matters

 - United States v.
 ChevronTexaco Corp.
 (N.D.
 Cal.)

 - Kmart Corp. v.
 Taxation and Revenue Department (NM)

 Professional Associations and Memberships

 - American Bar Association - Professional Sub-Committee Chair, Court Practice Subcommittee, Tax Section (May 2004 - March 2007)